 Many hosts partner with premium (paid) plugin creators to install demos on new WordPress installs.
 These plugins sound good in theory but often require monthly subscription fees, and you probably won’t need or use them.
 They are usually check marked for install by default, so uncheck them before moving forward.
 They just take up space, and it’s best not to have any plugins installed on your site that aren’t in use.

 MANUAL WORDPRESS INSTALLATIONS

 Does your host not offer 1-click WordPress installations?
 Boo.
-Contact us at firstname.lastname@example.org, and we can send you additional guidance on how to manually install WordPress.
+Please reach out to your hosting provider directly for platform-specific instructions on how to install WordPress.